Shubh141/micro-stock/README.md

 ```
 This will deploy the following components in order:

-Prometheus
+- Prometheus

-Tempo
+- Tempo

-Grafana
+- Grafana

-Item service and Redis
+- Item service and Redis

-Order service and Redis
+- Order service and Redis

-Clean up all resources
+Clean up all resources:
 ```bash
 make clean
 ```